robinst/digitec_watcher/README.md

 # Digitec Watcher

-Script to watch the Digitec website for price changes and send out notifications per e-mail.
+Script to watch the Digitec website for price or delivery status changes and send out notifications per e-mail.

 ## Usage